whizzml/examples/anomaly-benchmarking/generate-datasets/readme.md

 For each dataset id in the list, this script:

-- Transforms the dataset into a binary classification using `make-binary`.
+- Transforms the dataset into a binary classification using the library function `make-binary`.

 - Seperates out the "normal" rows.

-- Point difficulty: Models the dataset with a logistic regression, and uses a batchprediciton to labels each row with the probability of it being labeled "normal".
-The rows labeled "anomalous" are sorted into one of four datasets based on this probability. ("Easy" (0, 0.1666), "medium" [0.1666, 0.3333), "hard" [0.3333, 0.5), "very hard" [0.5, 1))
+- Point difficulty: Models the dataset with a logistic regression, and uses a batchprediction to labels each row with the probability of it being labeled "normal".
+The rows labeled "anomalous" are sorted into one of four datasets based on this probability. ("easy" (0, 0.1666), "medium" [0.1666, 0.3333), "hard" [0.3333, 0.5), "very hard" [0.5, 1))